Theory of the Elementary Particles: The ratios m( )/m(e ), m( )/m(e ) and m(p)/m(e)

-In order to check on the \emph{validity of our explanation of m($\pi^\pm$), m($\mu^\pm$) and also of m(e$^\pm$)} we will now look at the ratios m($\mu^\pm$)/m(e$^\pm$), m($\pi^\pm$)/m(e$^\pm$) and m(p)/m(e).
-In order to determine m($\mu^\pm$)/m(e$^\pm$) we first modify Eq.(69) by setting N$^\prime$/4\,$\cdot$\,m($\nu_e$) = 0.5\,m(e$^\pm$), not at 0.51\,m(e$^\pm$).
+In order to determine m($\mu^\pm$)/m(e$^\pm$) we first modify Eq.(69) by setting N/4\,$\cdot$\,m($\nu_e$) = 0.5\,m(e$^\pm$), not at 0.51\,m(e$^\pm$).
 In other words we say that 1/2 of the mass of the electron is made of neutrinos.
-If the other half of the mass of the electron originates from the electric charge of the electron, as we have shown in the preceding Section, then the mass of the electron is twice the mass of the sum of the rest masses of the neutrinos in the electron (Eq.69) and we have
+If the other half of the mass of the electron originates from the charge of the electron, as we have shown in Section\,11, then the mass of the electron is twice the sum of the masses of the neutrinos in the electron (Eq.85) and we have